mehdijebali/Terraform-Autoscaling-/README.md

-# Provision Autoscaling Group with Luanch Configuration Template
+# Provision Autoscaling Group with Terraform